-3. Impact to Reserves-Total impact to reserves will be a decrease of \$2 million.
-This includes support for on-going salary increases as approved by the Board and the use of one-time rural dollars that the District will receive in 2022 and 2023.
+3. Impact to Reserves-Additional revenue received from the state's January supplemental budget will lessen the total impact to reserves.
+The adopted budget resulted in a decrease of \$2 million to reserves.
+The impact from the revised budget will be at decrease of \$817,553 to reserves.
+This spending includes support for on-going salary increases as approved by the Board and the use of one-time rural dollars that the District will receive in 2022 and 2023.